 Homework Assistance and Tutorial Scheme (HATS)

-Whitsunday Anglican School offers a Homework Assistance (Middle School) and Tutorial Scheme (Senior School) free of charge.
+Whitsunday Anglican School offers a Homework Assistance and Tutorial Scheme (Senior School) free of charge.
 The Homework Assistance and Tutorial Scheme has been a unique part of the School’s offerings for over a decade.
 Students, formally from Year 5 onwards, are encouraged to be involved in this optional internal tuition program.
 Teachers in the Preparatory Year to Year 4 offer selective tutoring sessions before or after school each week also.

 Visit our Testimonials webpage to read what our parents and students think about Whitsunday Anglican School!